The Gingerbread Man

 Kenneth Branagh tentatively signed onto the project to star, only if he was given approval of the director hired, in hopes that whoever was to helm The Gingerbread Man would be able to elevate the movie from the generic confines of the script.
 Veteran director Robert Altman agreed to direct and completely rewrote the script and Branagh landed a $4M payday to take the lead.
 Grisham opted to use a credited pseudonym after Altman basically junked the previous drafts and the author was also upset by added profanity and a hurricane to the storyline.
 Inclement weather and profanity — a truly offensive combo (this write-up was written during a fucking rainstorm).

-Polygram financed The Gingerbread Man for $25 million and problems arose over Altman’s insistence to cast Robert Downey Jr., who had become so expensive to insure after numerous cocaine and heroin arrests, that the production could not afford him.
+The budget for The Gingerbread Man was $25 million and Polygram financed.
+Problems arose over Altman’s insistence to cast Robert Downey Jr., who had become so expensive to insure after numerous cocaine and heroin arrests, that the production could not afford him.
 It would have cost over $1M to insure Downey, so they went into production without insurance for the actor.
 After filming completed, a nasty PR spat landed unwanted media attention when The Gingerbread Man did not test well and Polygram hired another editor to recut the movie and change the music.
 Altman demanded his name be removed from the picture and the fall 1997 release date was scrapped during the feud.

 The Gingerbread Man would be just the second release for Polygram after the disappointing domestic gross of The Game (1997).
 The movie was dumped into 8 theaters opening weekend and pulled in $118,278.
-During its limited run, The Gingerbread Man expanded to just 30 theaters and the domestic run cumed only $1,677,131.
-Overseas numbers are unavailable.
+During its limited run, The Gingerbread Man expanded to just 30 theaters and the domestic run stalled at only $1,677,131.